Grant Writing for Rural Healthcare Projects

-When a funding opportunity requires matching funds, what are some sources or strategies to come up with the match?
+When a funding opportunity requires matching funds, what are some strategies to come up with the match?

 - Staff time and volunteer time can count as an in-kind match.
 Track the contribution that participants' organizations are providing by allowing them to work on the project, including their attendance at meetings.

 - Construction and donations of capital equipment or supplies may be used as an in-kind match.